-- Homozygous: Two copies of an allele for a trait are present - Heterozygous: One of each allele for a trait is present - Pro Tip: AA = homozygous dominant. aa = homozygous recessive.
+- Homozygous: Having two identical alleles of a particular gene - Heterozygous: Having two different alleles of a particular gene - Pro Tip: AA = homozygous dominant. aa = homozygous recessive.
 Aa = heterozygous, there is no such thing as heterozygous dominant/heterozygous recessive. - Dominant allele: Always expressed regardless whether the individual is homozygous or heterozygous for the trait - The dominant allele masks the effect of the recessive allele in heterozygous individuals. - Recessive allele: Only expressed if the individual is homozygous recessive for the trait